2015–16 Belarusian Cup

-2015–16 Belarusian Cup was the twenty fifth season of the Belarusian annual cup competition.
-Contrary to the league season, it is conducted in a fall-spring rhythm.
+The 2015–16 Belarusian Cup was the 25th season of the Belarusian annual cup competition.
+Contrary to the league season, it has been conducted in a fall-spring rhythm.
 The first were played on 23 May 2015.
 Winners of the Cup qualified for the second qualifying round of the 2016–17 UEFA Europa League.

 Participating clubs

 The following teams took part in the competition:

 First round

 In this round 5 amateur clubs and 9 randomly chosen Second League clubs were drawn into 7 fixtures.
 The matches were played on 23 and 24 May 2015.

 Second round

 In this round 7 winners of the First Round were joined by 11 remaining Second League clubs and 14 First League clubs to play in 16 fixtures.
 Two leaders of First League as of the moment of the draw (Isloch Minsk Raion and Smorgon) were given a bye to the Round of 32.
 The matches were played on 10 June 2015.